-Rotation of pastures into a cropping phase often leads to decline in soil organic C, but this will depend strongly on management approach.
-During the first 3 years of cropping following pasture in Georgia USA, stock of soil organic C declined with conversion of long-term pasture to conventional tillage cropping at 1.2 Mg C ha-1 yr-1 compared with no tillage cropping (Franzluebbers and Stuedemann, 2008).
+Rotation of cropping into a pasture phase often leads to decline in soil organic C, but this will depend strongly on management approach.
+During the first 3 years of cropping following pasture in Georgia USA, stock of soil organic C declined with conversion of long-term pasture to conventional tillage cropping at 1.2 Mg C ha-1 yr-1 compared with no tillage cropping [9].
 Soil organic C under no tillage cropping at the end of 3 years was similar to that of continuation of perennial pasture.
-In Nebraska USA, soil organic C was maintained at 90 Mg C ha-1 at a depth of 0-30 cm during 6 years of notillage corn production following chemical termination of bromegrass sod (Follett et al., 2009).
+In Nebraska USA, soil organic C was maintained at 90 Mg C ha-1 at a depth of 0-30 cm during 6 years of no-tillage corn production following chemical termination of bromegrass sod [4].
 Therefore, conservation tillage systems combined with crop-pasture rotations may offer an important opportunity to further improve agricultural soils by avoiding losses of soil organic C associated with cropping, but also by including highbiomass forage crops (above- and below-ground) and cash crops in the rotation to possibly enhance soil organic C levels beyond levels obtained in long-term pastures.
-This might be possible, since opportunities for high soil fertility input with animal manures on cash-crop responsive annual crops can promote deep and robust rooting different from that of perennial crops and significant soluble C and N inputs might enhance aggregation and soil biological diversity to promote sequestration of C.
+Pasture-crop rotations offer opportunities for high soil fertility input with animal manures on responsive annual cash crops to promote deep and robust rooting different from that of perennial crops.
+As well, significant soluble C and N inputs from better rooting distribution can enhance aggregation and soil biological diversity to promote sequestration of C.

-Several recent research experiments have focused on grazing of cover crops in integrated crop-livestock systems in Brazil (Carvalho et al., 2010).
-After 10 years of winter grazing of cover crops rotated with summer soybean production, soil organic C and various soil C fractions were greater at moderate grazing intensity (20 to 40 cm sward height) than at lower and higher extremes (da Silva et al., 2014).
+Several recent research experiments have focused on grazing of cover crops in ICLS in Brazil [2].
+After 10 years of winter grazing of cover crops rotated with summer soybean production, soil organic C and various soil C fractions were greater at moderate grazing intensity (20 to 40 cm sward height) than at lower and higher extremes [3].

-Impact of ICLS on CH4 and N2O emissions is complicated by the multitude of competing properties affecting production and consumption of CH4 and N2O (e.g. methanogenesis, methanotrophy, nitrification, and denitrification).
-Ammonium accumulation in soil can suppress CH4 consumption but increase nitrification activity, whereas soluble C accumulation and low O2 concentration in soil (either through compacted soil or from high heterotrophic activity) can promote production of both CH4 and N2O.
-Both net CH4 emission and uptake were observed during different periods of the year in an evaluation of different long-term no tillage cropping systems in southern Brazil (Bayer et al., 2012).
-Greatest variation in CH4 flux was observed after cover crop termination in the spring, when flux was related to ammonium and dissolved organic C concentrations in soil.
-Manure application to soil will often increase soluble C, provide abundant and readily available ammonium, and lead to O2 depletion due to large retention of water in soil and/or promotion of high soil heterotrophic activity - all prerequisites for N2O emission (Petersen et al., 2006; Webb et al., 2010).
-Soil N2O emission was greater with grazing of N-fertilized winter cover crop in Brazil than without grazing and no fertilization, partly attributable to differences in availability of N, but also to potential animal traffic (Piva et al., 2014).
-Ammonium and nitrate concentrations were factors strongly associated with peaks of N2O emission from urine and dung about 3 weeks after deposition (Sordi et al., 2014).
+Impact of ICLS on CH_4 and N_2O emissions is complicated by the multitude of competing properties affecting production and consumption of CH_4 and N_2O (e.g. methanogenesis, methanotrophy, nitrification, and denitrification).
+Ammonium accumulation in soil can suppress CH_4 consumption but increase nitrification activity, whereas soluble C accumulation and low O_2 concentration in soil (either through compacted soil or from high heterotrophic activity) can promote production of both CH_4 and N_2O .
+Both net CH_4 emission and uptake were observed during different periods of the year in an evaluation of different long-term no tillage cropping systems in southern Brazil [1].
+Greatest variation in CH_4 flux was observed after cover crop termination in the spring, when flux was related to ammonium and dissolved organic C concentrations in soil.
+Manure application to soil will often increase soluble C, provide abundant and readily available ammonium, and lead to O_2 depletion due to large retention of water in soil and/or promotion of high soil heterotrophic activity - all prerequisites for N_2O emission [21, 25].
+Soil N_2O emission was greater with grazing of N-fertilized winter cover crop in Brazil than without grazing and no fertilization, partly attributable to differences in availability of N, but also to potential animal traffic [22].
+Ammonium and nitrate concentrations were factors strongly associated with peaks of N_2O emission from urine and dung about 3 weeks after deposition [23].